philbuchanan/Accordion-Blocks/readme.txt

 2. Accordion block in the editor

 == Changelog ==
+= 1.1.1 =
+* Fixed: An issue introduced in version 1.1.0 where, on some sites, accordion content would not smoothly animate open

 = 1.1.0 =
 * New: An option to set default accordion item settings that will be applied to all newly created accordions.
 Individual accordion items can be reset to whatever is set as the defaults.
 * Fixed: Accordions not working if showing multiple posts' content on one page.
 Unfortunately this will only apply to newly created accordions.
 Old accordions will need to be replaced to work properly.